RichNye/richnye.github.io/_posts/2025-10-21-introduction-to-ansible.md

 - Copy the built and published self-contained app.
 I went self-contained because it makes this Ansible playbook far, far simpler.
 There's no faffing around trying to install and configure the dotnet runtime, but there's pros and cons to it.
 I won't cover that here.
 - Make the main binary executable.
 - Create the unit file for the service.
 This was an interesting exercise and was interesting to see behind the scenes.
 I went quite boilerplate for this as I didn't have the time to deep-dive.
 - Reload systemd - yet at this stage I was reloading systemd every.
 Single.
 Time.
 I'm working on implementing handlers!
+(Update from the future: handlers were extremely simple to implement.)
 - Restart the MealPlannerApi service, again every single time.
 Embarrassing to look back on this.
+(Update: now only restarts the service if needed.)
 - Check that the service is enabled and started.
 At least this one doesn't run every time...

 Overall, at this stage it was working well but there are improvements coming.
 Primarily around securely creating environment variables (connection string, primarily) and implementing handlers so that actions aren't firing when no changes have occurred.